Workers detained in massive Tennessee raid sue ICE officers

 April 5 of last year began like any other day for Martha Pulido.
 But after arriving at her job in a meatpacking plant near Morristown in East Tennessee, she suddenly heard officers yelling at workers to put up their hands, she said.

 “From one moment to the next, the plant turned to chaos,” Pulido said in Spanish.
-Immigration officers yelled and ran aggressively throughout the plant, she said.
-She could hear helicopters overhead.
+Immigration officers yelled and dashed throughout the plant, she said.
+She could hear helicopters.

+At the time, it was the largest work-site raid by Immigration and Customs Enforcement in nearly a decade, with nearly 100 workers taken into custody on suspicion of being in the country illegally.

 "When a raid of this scale happens in our communities, it's like a bomb goes off," Stephanie Teatro, executive co-director of the Tennessee Immigrant and Refugee Rights Coalition, said during a news teleconference Thursday announcing the lawsuit.

-Attorneys said the lawsuit was the first against a large scale work-site raid conducted by the Trump administration.
+Attorneys said it was the first lawsuit against a large-scale work-site raid conducted by the Trump administration.

-"As the tragedy and chaos unfolded on that day, it was a painful reminder of why the government had stopped using this egregious enforcement tactic almost a decade before," she said.
+"As the tragedy and chaos unfolded on that day, it was a painful reminder of why the government had stopped using this egregious enforcement tactic almost a decade before," Teatro said.

-Pulido said one of her coworkers slipped and fell and immigration officers “drew their guns at her.”
-She said she saw another officer hit a fellow employee in the face and another pushing a colleague.
+Pulido said one of her co-workers slipped and fell, and immigration officers “drew their guns at her.”
+She said she saw one officer hit an employee in the face and another push a colleague.

 “Why the excessive use of arms and violence?
 The only thing we were doing was making a living to support our families,” she said.

-The suit was filed by the National Immigration Law Center, the Southern Poverty Law Center, and the law firm of Sherrard, Roe, Voigt and Harbison on behalf of seven named workers and a class of about 100 who were detained during the raid.
-The suit, which names individual immigration officers, is seeking monetary damages and declaratory relief.
+The suit was filed in federal court in Knoxville by the National Immigration Law Center, the Southern Poverty Law Center, and the law firm of Sherrard, Roe, Voigt and Harbison on behalf of seven named workers and about 100 unnamed ones who were detained during the raid.
+The suit, which names nine federal officials and includes 30 unnamed ICE agents, claims the workers' rights were violated and seeks monetary and punitive damages.

 The state of immigration policy in 2019Feb.
 5, 201909:18

-Melissa Keaney, a staff attorney with the National Immigration Law Center, said ICE officers were at Southeastern Provision in Bean Station that day on a search warrant for financial documents for alleged crimes by the plant’s owner.
+Melissa Keaney, a staff attorney with the National Immigration Law Center, said ICE officers were at the meatpacking plant, Southeastern Provision in Bean Station, that day with a search warrant for financial documents for alleged crimes by the plant’s owner.

-“But clearly, their purpose that day and intent was far broader than what the warrant itself authorized,” she said.
+“But clearly, their purpose that day and intent was far broader than what the warrant itself authorized,” Keaney said.

 The spokesperson said ICE's Homeland Security Investigations division "equally focused" enforcement efforts on employers who knowingly hire unauthorized workers as well as those employees.